seanreed1111/recordly1/readme.md

 can input string "album", "song", or "artist", along with associated id into the favorites table. favorites tables belong to user.
+  Duplicate song titles on the same album should not be allowed.
 User has many favorites, as: favoritable?

 how does thatAPI work for Polymorphic Models